How Would You Like to Take a Nantucket Sleighride?

 At least that's what bought-and-paid-for scientists say.
 The Not-(Directly)-for-Profit International Life Sciences Institute was created forty years ago by Coke, Pepsi, General Mills, and others, all companies with less interest in Life Sciences than in influencing...

-NOTE: "dick pics" is the colloquial term used in scientific papers, online publications, and Europe, where news outlets take casual coarseness in stride.
+NOTE: "dick pics" is the colloquial term used in scientific papers, online publications, and Europe, where news outlets take casual coarseness like this n stride.
 The first academic study on dick pics has been published.
-Its objective was “to explore men’s motivations for...
+Its objective was “to explore men’s...

 Take this one-question A.I.
 I.Q. test